xuhdev/homepage-octopress-old/source/_posts/2012-05-27-use-travis-ci-with-jython.markdown

 ## A Real World Example

-A Real World example could be found [here](https://github.com/editorconfig/editorconfig-core-py/blob/75e12f97e605accbdbb94bbb31c50faecc5a0c36/.travis.yml).
+A real world example could be found [here](https://github.com/editorconfig/editorconfig-core-py/blob/75e12f97e605accbdbb94bbb31c50faecc5a0c36/.travis.yml).
 It uses [cmake][] as its testing system so it looks a bit different from the example above.